Veterinary Medicine Minority Forgivable Loan (VMMP)

 Post-graduate training in Veterinary Medicine must be taken at an accredited institution and may not exceed four (4) years.

-The Mississippi Office of Student Financial Aid will make awards on a first-come first-served based upon our level of funding.
+The Mississippi Office of Student Financial Aid will make awards on a first-come first-served basis, as funding is available.
 However, priority is given to renewal applicants who complete the renewal process by the deadlines.

 - Complete the online application.
 This online application must be completed each academic year whether you are a prior recipient or a first-time applicant.